 February 21st, 1987

 Scorers: Trevor Christie, David Bardsley

 Nothing much to write home about, I went with a Walsall-supporting schoolmate to see this FA Cup match.
-A great Cup atmosphere with some notable players on show - a young John Barnes and former and future Baggies Nicky Cross and Craig Shakespeare.
+It was a great Cup atmosphere - Third Division versus First Division, with some notable players on show - a young John Barnes and former and future Baggies Nicky Cross and Craig Shakespeare.

 May 9th, 1987

 The Hawthorns: West Bromwich Albion 2 - 2 Bradford City

 Scorers: Gary Robson, Don Goodman

 Last game of the season of our first back in the Second Division.
 A new breed of players that I would see a lot over the next few years including our scorers above, Stuart Naylor as well as a young Carlton Palmer.

 Villa Park: Aston Villa 0 - 0 West Bromwich Albion

 I remember this one as it was a Friday night game and it being a local derby away from home, I had to promise my parents I was meeting friends, which I wasn't.
 I sat with the Albion fans, so avoided most of the aggression.